Getting Started with Dashmate

 [00:19:26.25] - Anthony Campolo Yeah.

-[00:19:35.21] - Anthony Campolo Yeah.
-Because so there's the Docker PS command which will show you everything.
-I, I don't know what to do with this.
-I know when you did like 80 minute long stream with Mikhail, he was doing this a lot and he was going into like he was picking certain ones and he was running like you could do, you know, Docker Logs with one of these.
-And I had.
+[00:19:35.21] - Anthony Campolo Yeah, because there's the docker ps command, which will show you everything.
+I don't know what to do with this.
+I know when you did like an 80-minute long stream with Mikhail, he was doing this a lot, and he was going into certain ones and running Docker logs with one of these.
+I had no idea what was happening.

-[00:20:00.13] - Rion Gull The only way that I would know how to find it is to go to.
-Go to the config file again.
+[00:20:00.13] - Rion Gull The only way that I would know how to find it is to go to the config file again.

 [00:20:06.03] - Anthony Campolo Okay.

-[00:20:06.27] - Rion Gull And then do a, do a page find for insight and see if we can find a URL that it's running at that that service is running on.
+[00:20:06.27] - Rion Gull And then do a page find for Insight and see if we can find a URL that it's running at, that that service is running on.

 [00:20:18.24] - Anthony Campolo Alrighty.

-[00:20:29.23] - Anthony Campolo Yeah, we could just real quick check the dashmate doc.
-There's this nice-mate.org website, nice little landing page.
-And also I like, I like this.
+[00:20:29.23] - Anthony Campolo Yeah, we could just real quick check the Dashmate docs.
+There's this nice dashmate.org website, nice little landing page.
+I like this.
 I've never seen this diagram before, but this is pretty cool.
-This is actually just useful for understanding Dash platform at all.
+This is actually useful for understanding Dash Platform at all.

-[00:21:04.01] - Anthony Campolo Yeah, I want the.
-I want the repo though, because this, this page is a whole bunch of screenshots and stuff.
+[00:21:04.01] - Anthony Campolo Yeah, I want the repo though, because this page is a whole bunch of screenshots and stuff.
 It's not super great.
-Yeah.
-See, this will hopefully take us to the actual thing.
+This will hopefully take us to the actual thing.
 Okay.
-And this is actually.
-This is the first time I tried to use dashmate.
+This is actually the first time I tried to use Dashmate.
 I went here.
-The.
-The commands are just not in order.
-That kind of makes sense.
-Sense.
+The commands are just not in an order that kind of makes sense.
 It's one of the things that I wanted my tutorial to do.
-But if we check here, there's this Docker compose inside API file.
-We're not running Docker compose right now, so I'm not sure if this is.
+But if we check here, there's this Docker Compose Insight API file.
+We're not running Docker Compose right now, so I'm not sure if this is actually relevant.

-[00:21:51.20] - Rion Gull Actually, I think dashmate might run it for you though.
+[00:21:51.20] - Rion Gull Actually, I think Dashmate might run it for you though.
 So if we could just check 127.0.0.1 and then figure out what that port number is.
-I don't know why there's.
-Why there are two colons though.
-Colon.
-Core insight port and then core insight port again.
-Oh, error something.
-Yeah, I don't.
-I don't, don't know Docker compose enough to.
-To figure out why there's two port numbers tacked onto that.
-But.
-But that's, that's.
-I think the, the number.
-The port number we'd have to find in the.
-Back in the JSON config file again.
-And I think it was there.
-I was looking for a URL last time we looked there, but it's just at.001.
+I don't know why there are two colons though: CORE_INSIGHT_PORT and then CORE_INSIGHT_PORT again.
+Yeah, I don't know Docker Compose enough to figure out why there's two port numbers tacked onto that.
+But that's the port number we'd have to find in the JSON config file again, and I think it was there.
+I was looking for a URL last time we looked there, but it's just at .001.
 So we know that.
-So if you open up a web browser.
+So if you open up a web browser...

 [00:23:06.10] - Anthony Campolo And do what?

-[00:23:07.28] - Rion Gull And either go to local host or 127.0.0.1 and then colon something.
-Just go to the.
+[00:23:07.28] - Rion Gull Either go to localhost or 127.0.0.1 and then colon something.
 Just drop the colon for now.
 Can't be reached.
-Okay, so maybe this is.
-Maybe this is barking up the wrong tree here.
-We can Keep going.
-I just wanted to check and see if that was.
+Okay, so maybe this is barking up the wrong tree here.
+We can keep going.
+I just wanted to check and see if that was easy.

 [00:23:37.02] - Anthony Campolo Yeah, you should ask Mikhail.
-He'll.
-He'll probably.
-Probably have a better idea of that.
+He'll probably have a better idea of that.
 I would be curious if you could get into some sort of locally running explorer.
 That would be pretty sweet.

 [00:23:52.17] - Rion Gull Yeah.

 [00:23:55.16] - Anthony Campolo Okay, so we are about to register our identity.
-Okay, so now these are commands from my last tutorial.
-This is really simple one.
-You're just running dot register on identities and then console logging out your identity.
-This is the command where.
-This is where testnet would usually fail on us if testnet were to fail.
-So now that we got everything local, this is no longer a scary commands to run.
+Now these are commands from my last tutorial.
+This is a really simple one.
+You're just running .register on identities and then console logging out your identity.
+This is the command where testnet would usually fail on us, if testnet were to fail.
+So now that we got everything local, this is no longer a scary command to run.
 So that's cool.

 [00:24:34.24] - Rion Gull Yeah, we got our identity putting it in the environment file so that now subsequent scripts will refer to that identity file.

 [00:24:49.27] - Anthony Campolo And now we've got our create contract.
-This is basically the same contract from the tutorial, which is from the dash docs themselves.
-It has you create a note which is type object and it's just a little JSON object with a message.
-And that message has a string type which will contain whatever message you want to write.
-And then we have.
-I also.
-So I used to have this console log here and that would throw people off.
-So it would give you the contract ID before it finishes running.
-I figure out how to.
-How to fix that.
-You just put the console log below the last step.
+This is basically the same contract from the tutorial, which is from the Dash docs themselves.
+It has you create a note, which is type object, and it's just a little JSON object with a message.
+That message has a string type which will contain whatever message you want to write.
+I also used to have this console.log here, and that would throw people off, because it would give you the contract ID before it finishes running.
+I figured out how to fix that.
+You just put the console.log below the last step.

 [00:25:31.15] - Rion Gull Yeah, people would be thinking that it's done because it returned something, but it hadn't actually finished.